-Additional financial information is provided in the Corporation's financial statements and MD&A for its most recently completed financial year.
+Additional financial information is provided in the Corporation's financial statements and management's discussion and analysis for its most recently completed financial year.

 APPENDIX A

 SPROTT INC. AUDIT COMMITTEE MANDATE

 General

 The Board of directors (the "Board") of Sprott Inc. (the "Corporation") has delegated the responsibilities, authorities and duties described below to the audit committee (the "Committee").
 For the purpose of these terms of reference, the term "Corporation" shall include the Corporation and its subsidiaries.